ricebucket-life/ricebucket-life.github.io/content/posts/20220307-helloworld.md

     Github provides a free service to store my code publicly and privately.
 It was a hard choice between Github and GitLab but I'm sticking with Github due to popularity and maybe integration with Azure (if any) for future projects.

+  - **Lucidcharts**

+    This SaaS will be used for editing my homelab topology.

 ## Why Github Pages with Hugo